A wise sage once said:

 There You Have It Mr. Or Mrs. Texas Cheapskate

-If you’re looking at the cost of living numbers in Texas, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Texas, this is an accurate list of the most affordable places to live in texas for 2019.

 Here’s a look at the most expensive cities in Texas according to the data:

 - Fair Oaks Ranch